pachyderm/pachyderm/doc/docs/master/reference/helm_values.md

 1. `disabled`.
 TLS is not used.
 1. `enabled`, using an existing secret.
 You must set enabled to true and provide a secret name where the exiting cert and key are stored.
 1. `enabled`, using a new secret.
 You must set enabled to true and `newSecret.create` to true and specify a secret name, and a cert and key in string format

-To have the ingress routes use the https protocol without enabling the cert secret configuration, `ingress.uriHttpsProtoOverride` can be set to true.

-## oidc

-This section is to configure the oidc settings within pachyderm.

-- `oidc.issuerURI` specifies the Oauth Issuer.
-Inferred if running locally or using ingress.

-- `oidc.requireVerifiedEmail` specifies whether email verification is required for authentication.

-- `oidc.IDTokenExpiry` specifies the duration where OIDC ID Tokens are valid.

-- `oidc.RotationTokenExpiry` if set, enables OIDC Rotation Tokens and specifies the duration where they are valid.

-- `oidc.upstreamIDPs` specifies a list of Identity Providers to use for authentication.

-- `oidc.mockIDP` when set to `true`, specifes to ignore `upstreamIDPs` in favor of a placeholder IDP with a username/password preset to "admin" and "password".

-- `oidc.userAccessibleOauthIssuerHost` specifies the Oauth issuer's address host that's used in the Oauth authorization redirect URI.
-This value is only necessary in local settings or anytime the registered Issuer address isn't accessible outside the cluster.

 ### pachd